 Dr. Aurélien B. Boccard

-An experienced pedagogue, specializing in keyboard injury prevention, Dr. Boccard has taught piano to children, teenagers and adults for over seventeen years in the U.S. and internationally.
-On top of maintaining his own private studio, Dr. Boccard is currently on the teaching faculty at UMKC Community Music and Dance Academy and at the Language and Music House in Kansas City.
+An experienced pedagogue, specializing in keyboard injury prevention, Dr. Boccard has taught piano to children, teenagers and adults for over seventeen years in the United States and internationally.
+On top of maintaining his own private studio, Dr. Boccard is currently on the teaching faculty of the UMKC Community Music and Dance Academy and the Language and Music House in Kansas City.